Blue Protocol: Star ResonanceFrost Mage Frostbeam Spec GuideBest build and how to play the class.

 Muku Chief

 - Muku Chief provides passive CRIT DMG alongside a powerful active ability that grants a larger CRIT DMG boost as well as a flat Crit Rate.
 Furthermore, it has two charges, allowing superior uptime compared to other Imagines.
-Chief is our top and only recommended gold choice, as we don’t need Haste and already get a huge amount of Mastery elsewhere.
+Chief is one of our best options due to us building crit rate, and our talent that increases the crit rate of Ice Arrows.

 Top Purple Imagines